-In most cases, the Florida statute of limitations gives accident victims four years to file a personal injury lawsuit.
+In most cases, the Florida statute of limitations gives accident victims two years to file a personal injury lawsuit (prior to March 24, 2023, negligence-based cases had a four-year deadline).
 Medical malpractice victims have two years from the date they should have discovered the injury.
-If you were hurt on the job, you’ll have only 30 days to file a workers’ compensation claim for benefits.
+If you were hurt on the job, you’ll have only 30 days to notify your employer and start the process of a workers’ compensation claim for benefits.

 If you miss the deadline, you lose your right to recover compensation.
 Building a case always takes time, so it’s important to speak with an experienced personal injury attorney as soon as possible after you get hurt.
-At Hollander Law Firm, P.A., we have years of experience handling soft tissue injury cases.
+At Hollander Law Firm Accident Injury Lawyers, we have years of experience handling soft tissue injury cases.
 Give us a call today to explore your legal options.

 What if the Other Party Blames Me for My Soft Tissue Injuries?

 Don’t let responsible parties off the hook even if you think you might be partly responsible for your injuries.
-The comparative fault laws in Florida allow you to recover compensation from other at-fault parties who are even 1% responsible for your injuries.
+The modified comparative fault laws in Florida allow you to recover compensation from other at-fault parties if your share of blame is 50% or less.

-Once we can show that someone else is partly to blame for the accident, a decision is made about just how responsible each party is.
 A percentage of fault is assigned to everyone involved.
-Your compensation award is reduced by any percentage of fault assigned to you.
+If you are 50% or less at fault, your compensation award is reduced by any percentage of fault assigned to you.

 What Compensation Can I Get For Soft Tissue Injuries After an Accident?

 Soft tissue injuries can significantly disrupt your life.
 It wasn’t your fault that you got hurt, so why should you have to shoulder the financial burden?